UPDATED: 3:25 p.m. ET, June 12, 2020 —

 Watch Evers’ story here:

-The act was committed by Byron De La Beckwith (pictured below), a White Supremacist and Klansman who was also a member of the now-defunct White Citizens’ Council.
+The act was committed by Byron De La Beckwith (pictured below), a white supremacist and Klansman who was also a member of the now-defunct White Citizens’ Council.
 De La Beckwith was charged on June 21, 1963, facing all-male White juries that twice resulted in hung juries while trying to determine the outcome.
 It wasn’t until 1994 that beleaguered prosecutor Bobby DeLaughter went forth in prosecuting De La Beckwith after new evidence was presented.

-De La Beckwith was finally charged with the murder on February 5, 1994, and lived as free man for much of his life — save for a three-year stint for conspiring to kill Jewish activist A.I.
+De La Beckwith was finally charged with the murder on February 5, 1994, and lived as a free man for much of his life — save for a three-year stint for conspiring to kill Jewish activist A.I.
 Botnick.

 The nation mourned the death of Evers, and he was given a full military burial just two days before the arrest of De La Beckwith in 1963.
 Shaken but not electing to stay still, Evers’ widow morphed into an activist herself and served as the chair for the NAACP.
 Evers’ older brother, Charles, returned to the city of Jackson and took over his younger brother’s duties for a time.
 In 1969, Medgar Evers College was established in Brooklyn as part of the City University of New York system.
 Evers-Williams also created the Medgar and Myrlie Evers Insitute in Mississippi, which educates and informs on social change matters.